AdamStelmaszczyk/learning2run/README.md

-# Our NIPS 2017: Learning to Run approach
+# Our NIPS 2017: Learning to Run approach source code

 Where "our" refers to: Adam Stelmaszczyk, Piotr Jarosik